tabularelf/Libraries-and-the-state-of-prefabs/README.md

 <img width="307" height="397" alt="GameMaker-Beta_2026-08-30_15-52-17" src="https://github.com/user-attachments/assets/df1c163b-e0f6-4e56-acb1-14a3319903a7" />

 Please ensure that it is exported to a directory on its own, and open a terminal window from there.

+> GM own prefabs are supported as well.
+You may use sdf filters, layer effects, other gm prefab assets, etc. The GM Kitchen registry will search for any included GM stock prefab if needed so.

 If you don't want to specify `--registry` every time, you may set the configured registry away from `https://registry.npmjs.org/` by using `npm config set registry https://gmpm.gamemakerkitchen.com/`.
 Or under specific scopes `npm config set @scope:registry https://gmpm.gamemakerkitchen.com/`.
 (This may change when this FR is fulfilled. https://github.com/YoYoGames/GameMaker-Bugs/issues/15183)